aridjayarecipes/cutesrecipes.web.app/content/post/2529-how-to-prepare-quick-banana-and-raisin-bread.md

 - " Melted butter"
 recipeinstructions:
 - "Dissolve the yeast in a bit of warm water.
 When it is fluffy mix it.
 Then combine all the ingredients.
 And mix properly.
 Grease the ceramic with butter and pour mixture."
 - "Heat oven at 250°C (480°F) and bake it for 40 mins.
 Insert a toothpick.
-If the toothpick comes out clean it's ready."
+If the toothpick comes out clean it&#39;s ready."
 categories:
 - Recipe
 tags: